ebencollins/SinusBot-Stream/README.md

 # SinusBot-Stream
-Sinusbot Webstream, fork based on https://github.com/crank015/SinusBot-Stream/
+Sinusbot Webstream, a web-based player to stream audio from SinusBot music bots.

 ## Changes
 - Very different layout using Bootstrap